Xazax-hun/csa-testbench/README.md

 #### Optional configuration values

 * **configurations**: It is possible to specify multiple configurations.
-If multiple configurations are specified all project will be analyzes for each configuration.
+If multiple configurations are specified all project will be analyzed with each of them.
 The global configuration entry applies to every project.
 A configuration entry local to a project will overwrite the global settings.
 Every configuration should have at least a name.
 * **clang_sa_args**: Arguments passed to Clang (not cc1).
 The entry in CodeChecker applies to all projects and appended to the final list of arguments.
-The entries in the project are apply to every configurations.
+The entries in the project are apply to every configuration.
 * **analyze_args**: Arguments passed to the CodeChecker analyze command.
 Works the same way as `analyzer_args`.
 * **store_args**: Arguments passed to the CodeChecker store command.
 Works the same way as